 Current Patterns and Flow.
 Circulation patterns in the Harbor would not change as a result of in-water construction for the new berth facilities.
-Although berth construction for the proposed Project or Reduced Project Alternative would install up to 136258 pilings and place rock in the water on the southwest side (Face C) of Pier 400, it would not impede water exchange within the Harbor, affect tidal currents, or result in substantial changes in flow patterns or speed beyond the footprint of the wharf.
-Given the spacing of the pilings and the depth of the rock (65 to 70 feet MLLW), Thus, construction activities would not substantially alter surface water movement in the Harbor.
+Although berth construction for the proposed Project would install up to 258 pilings and place rock in the water on the southwest side (Face C) of Pier 400, it would not impede water exchange within the Harbor, affect tidal currents, or result in substantial changes in flow patterns or speed beyond the footprint of the wharf.
+Thus, construction activities would not substantially alter surface water movement in the Harbor.
 The few pilings and short duration that they are in the water for the temporary mooring at staging area 412 on the east side of Pier 400 would not alter current patterns or flow in the Harbor.

 Velocity.
-Once installed, the Berth 408 pilings and associated rock would reduce flows beneath the berth, but would not substantially impede the movement of surface waters within the Harbor because water would be able to move between the pilings.
-Movement of water between the pilings also would prevent stagnation beneath the berth.

-Stratification.
-The proposed Project or Reduced Project Alternative would not alter stratification in Harbor waters because in-water structures would not prevent or impede mixing or exchange of waters from adjacent portions of the Harbor.

-Hydrologic Regime.
-No changes in the hydrologic regime are anticipated for the proposed Project or Reduced Project Alternative.

-3.2.2 Water Level Fluctuations

-Tide-related changes in water levels within the Harbor would remain unchanged as a result of the proposed Project or Reduced Project Alternative because no restrictions to tidal flow would be created and the project would not change the tidal prism.

-3.2.3 Salinity Gradients

-The proposed Project or Reduced Project Alternative would be expected to result in minor, localized changes in salinity gradients in the Harbor as a result of stormwater runoff during rainfall events.
-Runoff would be increased slightly, primarily from Tank Farm Site 1, due to addition of impervious surfaces in parts of the site.
-However, subsequent mixing of runoff with Harbor waters would minimize the effect on salinity gradients.
+Once installed, the Berth 408 pilings and associated rock would reduce 1 flows beneath the berth, but would not impede the movement of surface waters 2 within the Harbor because water would be able to move between the pilings.
+3 Movement of water between the pilings also would prevent stagnation beneath the 4 berth 5 Stratification.
+The proposed Project or Reduced Project Alternative would not alter 6 stratification in Harbor waters because in-water structures would not prevent or 7 impede mixing or exchange of waters from adjacent portions of the Harbor.
+8 Hydrologic Regime.
+No changes in the hydrologic regime are anticipated for the 9 proposed Project or Reduced Project Alternative.
+10 3.2.2 Water Level Fluctuations 11 Tide-related changes in water levels within the Harbor would remain unchanged as a 12 result of the proposed Project or Reduced Project Alternative because no restrictions 13 to tidal flow would be created and the project would not change the tidal prism.
+14 Salinity Gradients 3.2.3 15 The proposed Project or Reduced Project Alternative would be expected to result in 16 minor, localized changes in salinity gradients in the Harbor as a result of stormwater 17 runoff during rainfall events.
+Runoff would be increased slightly, primarily from 18 Tank Farm Site 1, due to addition of impervious surfaces in parts of the site.
+19 However, subsequent mixing of runoff with Harbor waters would minimize the effect 20 on salinity gradients.
+3.2.4 Actions Taken to Minimize Impacts 22

 No actions are necessary to offset the less than significant impacts expected on water circulation, water level fluctuation, and salinity gradients.
-However, as discussed in Section 3.3.3, consistent with state and local requirements, it is expected that LAHD would implement a suite of Best Management Practices (BMPs) to minimize water runoff during construction and operation of the facility.